Jon Biddulph B.A. Hons.

 A qualified Garden designer, since 2000 I have undertaken a number of private garden commissions both individually and with my wife Barbara.
 In 2006 the Anthony Nolan Trust commissioned us to design and build their charity garden for RHS Tatton Flower show.
 The garden ‘Where Paths Cross” was awarded a Silver Gilt Medal.

-People and Place have been central to my activities, be they as investigative research themes or in the generation of green spaces.
+People and Place have been central to my activities, from investigative research themes to the generation of green spaces.

 Jon Biddulph is a member of the Art Research Group.

 Biddulph, J., Murray, V., Hatton, P., and Pilling, L., 2003.
 Exchanges, C.U.B.E. - Centre for the Understanding of the Built Environment, Portland Street, Manchester, Nov 2002 - Feb 2003.

 Biddulph, J., Hatton, P., Lebedev, I. and Dom, V., 2003.
 Prospekt, Country House Gallery, Novoselovskaya St, St Petersburg Russia. ( Manchester Week in St Petersburg ) and URBIS, Cathedral Gardens, Manchester. ( St Petersburg Week in Manchester ), 22.11.02 - 08.02.03.

 Biddulph, J., Murray,V., Hatton, P. and Pilling, L., 2003.
 TEA: Boat Trip: Nothing but Flowers 2003, Exhibition in the Lowry, Salford Quays, Salford. and guided boat tours around the upper reaches of the Manchester Ship Canal, September / October 2003.